A New Catch for F&BWritten by Sarah S

 As the nephew of Australian celebrity chef, Greg Malouf, Alex grew up in Melbourne no stranger to the F&B scene.
 Kicked out of school at 16, he was forced to wash dishes in his father’s restaurant.
 From here, he climbed the management ladder until 2010, when he moved to Hong Kong and worked as a restaurant manager for Dining Concepts and Castelo Concepts, two of the the biggest names in Hong Kong’s dining industry.

 Having been raised in Melbourne cafes and restaurants and now armed with invaluable inside knowledge of Hong Kong’s restaurant culture, Alex decided the time was right to pursue his dream of running his own place.
-So, in 2014 he opened Kennedy Town’s much loved seafood restaurant, Catch.
+So, in 2014 he opened Kennedy Town’s much loved seafood restaurant, Catch, just a stone’s throw away from the Hive on Seven.
 Whilst Middle-Eastern food was his first love, Australian seafood was his first success.
 “It was just something I hadn’t really seen in Hong Kong.
 Seafood places in Hong Kong were either really local Chinese (which is my favourite food) or oyster bars.
 I just thought there was a gap in the market that we could fill with Australian style seafood, which means playing around with lots of ingredients to create new and different dishes.”

 Bringing a taste of Australia’s renowned beachside dining to Catchick Street was clearly a success, and from here Catch quickly took off.
 Against the backdrop of blue tiled walls and wicker basket lampshades, Alex explains how the now very successful Catch brunch was inspired by the rich breakfast culture he knew from Melbourne.
 “A lot of Hong Kong restaurants that did breakfast didn’t treat it as a proper dish.
 It was just like, you come in, you choose your omelette and three fillings or whether or not you wanted pancakes with choc chips.”
 Moving away from this DIY style of breakfast, Catch carefully fashioned brunch dishes ranging from ‘Dirty Eggs’ – fried eggs, paprika potato, avocado, chipotle mayo, melted cheddar, kidney beans & chorizo to ‘Summer French Toast’ with candied peach topped with coconut and berry cream.